AbdalrahmanAbualata/reading-notes/README.md

 # reading-notes
 ## introduction
  Hı my name ıs Abdalrahman abu ala ata ,I'm 26 years old ,I'm a  civil engineering graduate from university of Jordan , I have a little bit knowledge in java and I'm looking forward to learn more and be a professional.
+ ## description of what this web site is about:
+ Is about reading notes of our calsses in 102 and 201 .

+ ## Code 102 Reading Notes

 ### Table of Contents

 | webpage      |  The link        |
 | -----------  | ----------- |